sudhirmurthy/RecommendationSystem/README.md

-# RecommendationSystem
+# Recommendation System Based on User Rating
-Recommendation System For OTT Based VOD Contents
+Recommendation System For OTT VOD Contents Based on User Rating

 1. The Problem